atsunoda/www.akaki.io/2023/decision_procedure_for_originating_numbers_in_sms_over_ims.md

 <img src="/assets/2023/decision_procedure_for_originating_numbers_in_sms_over_ims/28_figure20.webp" width="770" height="497" decoding="async" alt="">
 <p class="modest" align="center">Figure 20: Packet details of the MESSAGE request submitted to the SMSC.</p>

-The SMSC determines the originating number of the short message through a process and loads it into the SMS-DERIVER.
+The SMSC determines the originating number of the short message through a process and loads it into the SMS-DELIVER.
 Figure 21 shows the SIP packets when the SMSC delivered a short message from UE1 to UE2, and Figure 22 shows the sequences.
 In addition, Figure 23 shows the MESSAGE request in Step 1 of Figure 22.
-At request, the SMS-DERIVER is loaded into the message body.
-The TP-Originating-Address (TP-OA) field of the SMS-DERIVER is loaded with UE1’s phone number `818001234567`, the originating number.
+At request, the SMS-DELIVER is loaded into the message body.
+The TP-Originating-Address (TP-OA) field of the SMS-DELIVER is loaded with UE1’s phone number `818001234567`, the originating number.
 To clarify how the value of the TP-OA field is determined, the SMSC process is to be reviewed.

 <img src="/assets/2023/decision_procedure_for_originating_numbers_in_sms_over_ims/28_figure21.webp" width="770" height="154" decoding="async" alt="">
 <p class="modest" align="center">Figure 21: Packets captured when the SMSC delivers the short message.</p>